MakeMagazinDE/HOAX/LATEST/readme.md

 ### Last Build

-* HX3 Remote: #1.09	.exe, for Windows XP and up
+* HX3 Remote: #1.10	hx3_remote.exe for Windows XP and up
 * AVR:  #3.54       .hex and .eep files, Latest Firmware for AVR controller
 * FPGA: #19052014   .bit file, Needed for #3.51
-* SCAN: #$0C        .dat files, Needed for #3.51 and up; only FATAR and MIDI scan cores finished yet, others will follow
+* SCAN: #$0D        .dat files, Needed for #3.51 and up; only FATAR and MIDI scan cores finished yet, others will follow

 ### Changelog

+06/04/2014

+* Fixed small bug in ScanCores which would have shown up later
+* Added FIR Upload to HX Remote
+* Added ScanCore for Scan16 Strip 61 Keys

 05/28/2014